rubai1597/pytorch_tensorrt/readme.md

 ```

 ### 3. Install torch-tensorrt and torchvision
 pytorch(2.0.1) will be installed together when torch-tensorrt is installed.
-All you need need to od is install the torchvision, manually.
+Additional installation is only required for torchvision.

 ```bash
 pip install torch-tensorrt==1.4.0